 Putting Mr. Crowley's POW experience in historical perspective will be the following program.

-.
+PRISONERS OF WAR.
 NOVEMBER 14, 6:45-8:45pm, Washington, DC.
 Sponsor: Smithsonian Connections.
 Speaker: Judge Evan J. Wallach, an expert on war crimes and the law of war, circuit judge at the Court of Appeals for the Federal Circuit.
 Location: Smithsonian, S. Dillon Ripley Center, 1100 Jefferson Drive, SW.

 War has always resulted in prisoners, and their treatment has always been problematic.
 The settings in which they have been held extend from the Revolutionary War’s prison ships to the Civil War’s infamous Andersonville camp, Japanese slave labor camps and German concentration camps during WWII, and North Korean brainwashing centers through to Guantanamo Bay and Abu Ghraib.
 Just as war has changed dramatically over the years, so has the treatment of captured prisoners.